SnapInteractive/mergeatron/README.md

  * `db.auth` - An object containing `user`, `pass`, `host`, and `port` options for logging into the database.
 All must be provided.
  * `db.database` - The name of the database that Mergeatron should use.
  * `plugins_dir` - This is the directory where the plugins live.
 Chances are you won't need to change this.
+ * `log_level` - The level of logging you want to be printed to the console.

 Mergeatron comes with multiple different plugins you can opt to use.
 By default any plugin found in your `config.js` will be included and run.
 If you want to disable a certain plugin you can either remove it or add `enabled: false` to that plugins configuration.